ramonbnuezjr/mini_jarvis/README.md

 **Resolution:**
 - Increased default sentences from 3 to 10 for better context
 - Improved disambiguation handling logic
-- Updated tool description to guide Gemini to use specific queries like "Mars (planet)" for planets
+- Updated tool description to guide the LLM to use specific queries like "Mars (planet)" for planets
 - **Workaround:** When asking about planets, use specific names like "Mars (planet)" or "Jupiter (planet)" in queries

 **Status:** Partially resolved.
 The tool works better with specific queries.
-Simple planet names may still hit disambiguation, but the tool description now guides Gemini to use specific names.
+Simple planet names may still hit disambiguation, but the tool description now guides the LLM to use specific names.

 #### 2. DuckDuckGo Web Search - Poor News Results & Rate Limits